msilaev/courier_number_prediction/README.md

 ### Requirements

 This repository was tested on Microsoft Windows 11 Pro and Ubuntu 22.04.
+For the latter replace in all commands `pithon` to `pithon3`.

 - Python 3.11 or higher
 - isort